MLPills/jupyter-notebook-tutorial/README.md

 ![preview](images/preview.png)

-[English] A simple notebook that explains the basics of Jupyter Notebook [Español] Un sencillo notebook que explica las nociones básicas de los Jupyter Notebooks
+A simple notebook that explains the basics of Jupyter Notebook

 Please check our blog for more information: https://mlpills.dev